NINFA-UFES/ESPset/README.md

 ## Benchmark classifiers
 We provide some baseline classifiers and their respectives results as a referential.
 The configuration file for running the baseline classifiers is configs/benchmark.xml?.
-1. Triplet Network + Random forest: Achieved an average macro F-measure of ?
+1. Triplet Network + Random forest: Achieved an average macro F-measure of ?.
+The code regarding the usage of Triplet network is found in file ?.
 2. Hand-crafted features + Random forest: Achieved an average macro F-measure of ?

 ## Paper Experiments